bobg/go-generics/Readme.md

 - It includes `Map`, `Filter`, and a few other such functions for processing slice elements with callbacks.

+It also includes combinatorial operations:
+`Permutations`, `Combinations`, and `CombinationsWithReplacement`.

+The `slices` package is a drop-in replacement for `golang.org/x/exp/slices` (which will become part of the stdlib [in Go 1.21](https://github.com/golang/go/issues/57433)) with one difference: the index values passed to `Insert`, `Delete`, and `Replace` may be negative for counting backward from the end of the slice.

 # Maps

 The `maps` package has a few convenience functions for duplicating, inverting, constructing, and iterating over maps, as well as for testing their equality.

+The `maps` package is a drop-in replacement for `golang.org/x/exp/maps`, (which will become part of the stdlib [in Go 1.21](https://github.com/golang/go/issues/57436)).

 # Set